cfunkz/Lollipop-Music-DISCORD.PY/README.md

 **THIS REQUIRES LAVALINK SERVER SETUP BEFOREHAND.**

 Use config.py to supply Token and Lavalink ip/password and you're good to go!
-Drop a start <3
+Drop a star <3